-Directions: Use Google Maps for navigation to parking at "Flagstaff Nature Center."
-The trail starts directly across the street from here.
+Sometimes you need a bit of distance from the mountains to fully take in their grandeur.
+This peaceful spot east of town is perfect for that purpose, with unfettered vistas of the Flatirons and the massive peaks beyond - all excellent interpretive signs) as it is with Flatirons views.
+The land preserves a rare remnant of dry tall-grass prairie where wildflowers bloom through spring, summer and fall.
+The geology of this area is particularly special, with rippled rocks showing evidence of ancient seas and visible fractures resulting from the upthrust of the Directions: Use Google Maps for navigation to parking at "Marshall Mesa Trailhead."
+This trail is served by the Eldo Shuttle on weekends Memorial Day-Labor Day.
+See reverse for information.
 Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-Sawhill Ponds bloom through spring, summer and fall.
-The geology of this area is particularly special, with rippled rocks showing evidence of ancient seas and visible fractures resulting from the upthrust of the Rocky Mountains.
-Download a brochure at bouldercolorado.gov/osmp/elearning.
-Directions: Use Google Maps for navigation to parking at "Marshall Mesa Trailhead."
-Cars not registered in Boulder County must pay a \$5 parking fee at the parking lot.
-Chautauqua Loop